metno/pyaerocom/README.rst

 	- geonum (for SRTM access and basic atmospheric calculations, e.g. conversion of pressure to altitude)
 	- geopy (for reading Aeolus data)

-By installing iris, some of the further listed dependencies will be installed automatically (e.g. pandas and matplotlib).
+By installing iris, some of the further listed dependencies will be installed automatically (e.g. numpy, pandas, cf_units, netcdf4 and matplotlib).

 Installation
 ============